threefoldtecharchive/jumpscaleX_archived/docs/Installation/get_started.md

 The ThreeFold blockchain is used as a ledger for the ThreeFold Token ("TFT"), a digital currency backed by neutral and sustainable internet capacity.
 You can learn more about the ThreeFold token on threefoldtoken.com.
 For more information check out the docs on the ThreeFold chain [github repository](https://github.com/threefoldfoundation/tfchain).

-## fastest way: create a new wallet
+## Fastest way: create a new wallet
 Enter the following instructions to create a client and a wallet:
 ```python
 JSX> c = j.clients.tfchain.new(name='my_client', network_type='TEST')